-After the attack of October 12 the Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it would supply two-hundred fifty men to act as stretcher-bearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.
+The Newfoundland Battalion was not to be directly involved in any further concerted infantry action in the immediate area of Gueudecourt although, on October 18, it would supply two-hundred fifty men to act as stretcher-bearers in an attack undertaken by troops of two British regiments, the Hampshires and the Worcestershires, of the 88th Brigade.

-(Right above: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
+(Right below: Stretcher-bearers not only shared the dangers of the battle-field with their arms-bearing comrades, but they often spent a longer period of time exposed to those same perils.
 This photograph was likely taken during First Somme. - from Illustration)

-On October 30, the Newfoundland unit was eventually ordered retired to rear positions from the Gueudecourt area.
+On October 30, the Newfoundland unit had eventually been retired to rear positions from the Gueudecourt area.
 It had been serving in front-line and support positions for three weeks less a day.

 The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the 1st Battalion began to wend its way back up to the front lines.
+It was not to be until November 15 that the 1st Battalion had begun to wend its way back up to the front lines.